LaunchCodeEducation/gis-devops/src/content/topics/testing-fundamentals/_index.md

 ## Learning Objectives

 {{% notice info %}}
-After learning this topic you are expected to reach the **Competence** level of the following objectives.
+After learning this topic you are expected to reach the **Exposure** level of the following objectives.
 {{% /notice %}}

 ### Terminology